JirkaEifler/Insurance-PDF-Parser/README.md

 A Python application that automatically monitors directories for PDF insurance documents and extracts structured data into CSV format.
 Currently supports three major Czech insurance companies: **Allianz**, **Kooperativa**, and **Generali**.

+⚠️ Please note: The project does not include any actual invoices, as they contain personal information and cannot be published publicly.

 ## 📋 Table of Contents

 - [Features](#features)